UCL-ARC/git-novice-vscode/episodes/04-changes.md

 1. Git does not track directories on their own, only files within them.
   Try it for yourself:

-If you are not in `Explorer` view, switch to it using `View` - `Explorer`.
+If you are not in `Explorer View`, switch to it using `View` - `Explorer`.
 Create a directory 'cakes' in the same directory as the file `guacamole.md`.

 <img src="fig/04-m1-add-directory-not-tracked.JPG" alt="04-m1-add-directory-not-tracked" width=50%>

-Then, switch to Source Control view (menu `View`).
-VS Code will run status check on the repository and will not report any changed items, that also means it has not made it possible to add the change (the new directory).
-If we click on the tick box under `Source Control Repositories`, we get a no changes to commit message.
+Then, switch to `Source Control` view (menu `View`).
+VS Code will run status check on the repository and will not report any changed items, that also means it has not made it possible to add the change (i.e. the new directory).
+If we click on the tick box under `Source Control Repositories`, we get a "no changes to commit" message.
 If we use the Stage All Changes option, nothing is done - VS Code carries out no action.
 Our newly created empty directory `cakes` does not appear in the list of untracked files even if we explicitly add it to our repository.